epointal/lf-hiker/readme.txt

 It resolve the trouble for me.
 You can find more information about this trouble in wordpress support [Multiple 'X-Frame-Options' headers with conflicting values](https://wordpress.org/support/topic/multiple-x-frame-options-headers-with-conflicting-values-sameorigin-deny/)

+= The route is not displayed =

+If you use WP media library other than the default WP - LF Hiker will not display routes